mathewpwheatley/module-3-project-vision-board-backend/README.md

 # Vision Board: Module 3 Project

 ### Description:
-This project was designed to enable a user to creat vision boards in order to turn a dream in to reality.
-Through the tool a user can:
+This application was designed to enable a user to create vision boards.
+Through the software a user can:

 * Create an account
 * Login to an existing account